 This handbook provides specific information you will need to know as you matriculate through the program.
 Take the time to read your Student Handbook thoroughly and refer to it often.
-We also ask that you sign the agreement at the end of this handbook and give it to your advisor at your first meeting.
+Additionally, read The Graduate College Catalog and all other relevant documents thoroughly to ensure that you are familiar with policies and processes that govern your experience.